-Last Updated on January 18, 2023
+Last Updated on September 27, 2023

 When you think of Alaska, images of snow-covered mountains, glaciers, and icy tundra likely come to mind.
-However, did you know that Alaska is home to a hidden desert with sand dunes?

 The Great Kobuk Sand Dunes, located in the Kobuk Valley National Park, are the largest active sand dunes in the Arctic and offer a unique and unexpected experience for visitors to the Last Frontier.